 Accept your offer

-You may defer your course commencement for up to 12 months.
+Note: You may defer your course commencement for up to 12 months.

-You can undertake your course full-time or part-time.
+You can undertake your course full time or part time.
 The maximum course duration is four (4) years for masters degrees and three (3) years for graduate diplomas.

-Enrolling in subjects
+How to enrol in subjects

 If you encounter any difficulties enrolling in subjects, please contact the Academic Support Office via firstname.lastname@example.org.

-Your student email account is the primary method of communication from the University.
+Your University student email account is the primary method of communication to and from the University.
 Failure to use your student email account may result in missing out on important enrolment information and deadlines, notifications regarding availability of subject materials, assessment details, etc. It is possible to forward your student email account to an existing email account to eliminate the need to check a separate account.

 LMS and library databases

-You will also use the username and password from your student account to access other online resources via the LMS (Learning Management System), such as reading guides, class notes, examinations and library databases.
+You will also use the username and password from your student account to access other online resources via the Canvas LMS (Learning Management System), such as reading guides, class notes, examinations and library databases.

-The Melbourne Law Masters provides a range of opportunities for orientation of new students, tailored to their different needs.
+The Melbourne Law Masters program provides a range of opportunities for orientation of new students, tailored to their different needs.